Webhooks in Schoox

 • A user completed a course (course.user.completed)

-• A user made progress on a curriculum (curriculum.user.progress)
+• A user made progress on a Learning path (curriculum.user.progress)

 Event: